mirumee/django-prices/README.md

             field=models.DecimalField(decimal_places=2, default='5', max_digits=9, verbose_name='net')
         ```

 1. Rename fields in **models**.
 Your old field will still store amount of money, so probably the best choice would be `price_net_amount` instead `price_net`.

+1. All places which use Models and it's fields can prevent django app from even starting the code.
+Possible issues: code tries to access non existing fields.
+Exclude those fields for now from your ModelForms, Graphene types etc.

-Run `python manage.py makemigrations`.
+1. Run `python manage.py makemigrations`.
 Make sure to do this step before adding new `MoneyFields` to model!
 If not, django will generate `delete/create` migrations instead of `rename`.

 1. Run `python manage.py migrate`.